 In general, a non-U.S. corporation is a PFIC for any taxable year in which (i) 75% or more of its gross income consists of passive income or (ii) 50% or more of the average value of its assets (generally determined on a quarterly basis) consists of assets that produce, or are held for the production of, passive income.
 For purposes of the above calculations, a non-U.S. corporation that owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation and received directly its proportionate share of the income of the other corporation.
 Passive income generally includes dividends, interest, rents, royalties and investment gains.
 Cash is generally a passive asset for these purposes.
-Goodwill is an active asset under the PFIC rules to the extent attributable to activities that produce active income
+Goodwill is an active asset under the PFIC rules to the extent attributable to activities that produce active income.

 The determination of our PFIC status is subject to certain uncertainties and is made by applying principles and methodologies that are in some circumstances unclear.
 Because we hold a substantial amount of cash, our PFIC status for any taxable year will likely depend on the value of our goodwill.
 The value of our goodwill may be determined by averaging (on a quarterly basis) the excess of the sum of our market capitalization and liabilities over the value of our other assets.
 If the value of our goodwill for 2019 and 2020 is determined in such manner, based on the actual trading prices of our ADSs we will not have been a PFIC for our taxable years of 2019 and 2020.
 However, because our market capitalization declined significantly since the second quarter of 2020 and throughout 2020, there can be no assurance that the Internal Revenue Service will not assert that the true value of our goodwill for 2019 and the first quarter of 2020 is in fact lower.
-If the assertion of that position is successful, we would likely be treated as a PFIC for our taxable years of 2019 and 2020, but our PFIC status will depend on the value of our goodwill for those years.
-Based on the composition of our income and assets and the value of our assets (including goodwill), we believe that we were not a PFIC for our 2021 taxable year.
+If the assertion of that position is successful, we would likely be treated as a PFIC for our taxable years of 2019 and 2020, but our PFIC status will depend on the value of our goodwill for the composition of our income and assets and the value of our assets (including goodwill), we believe that we were not a PFIC for our 2021 taxable year.
 However, because we continue to hold substantial amounts of cash and financial investments, we may be a PFIC for 2022 or other taxable years, particularly if our market capitalization declines.
-Our PFIC status for our 2022 taxable year can be determined only after the end of the year as it will depend on the composition of our income and assets and the value of our assets (including the value of our goodwill, which as described above may be determined, in large part, by reference to our market capitalization, which may be volatile).
-Moreover, it is not treated as owned by us.
+Our PFIC status for our goodwill, which as described above may be determined, in large part, by reference to our market capitalization, which may be volatile).
+Moreover, it is not retated as owned by us.
 For these reasons, our PFIC status is uncertain.